 Ingredient Notes

 - Oil: Just a touch of oil is used for roasting to help caramelize the veggies.
-I typically use extra-virgin olive oil, but you could also sub in canola oil.
+I typically use extra-virgin olive oil, but you could also sub canola oil.

 - Apple: I love to incorporate apple for a pop of sweetness!
 Red apples like Fuji or Gala will have the sweetest taste, but any sweet apple can be used.
-You can also use granny smith apples for a more tart flavour.
+You can also use granny smith apples for a more tart flavor.

 - Coconut milk: Canned coconut is used to replace cream in this roasted butternut squash and carrot soup recipe.
-I prefer to use full-fat rather than lite coconut milk as it contributes a more robust flavour.
+I prefer to use full-fat rather than lite coconut milk as it contributes a more robust flavor.

-How to Make Carrot and Butternut Squash Soup – Step by Step
+How to Make Carrot and Butternut Squash Soup – Step-by-Step

 - Step 1 – Arrange the butternut squash, carrots, onion, and garlic on a non-stick baking sheet in a single layer, drizzle oil on top, and toss until they are well coated.